Creating Inclusivity

 Resources:

-An inclusive classroom climate is one that embraces diversity and creates an atmosphere of respect for all members of the KU community.
+An inclusive classroom climate creates an atmosphere of respect for all members of the KU community.
 Feeling unsupported and isolated puts students at a high risk for dropping out of college, particularly in their first two years.
-The Center for the Integration of Research, Teaching, and Learning argues that we can capitalize on the rich array of experiences, backgrounds, and skills that diverse faculty and students bring to the classroom to the benefit of all.
+The Center for the Integration of Research, Teaching, and Learning argues that we can capitalize on the rich array of experiences, backgrounds, and skills that faculty and students bring to the classroom.
 Here are some strategies for student-centered teaching that faculty can adopt to promote a sense of belonging, validation, and mutual respect in our classrooms:

-• Look for ways to increase student exposure to the diversity of human experience.
+- Look for ways to increase student exposure to a wide range of human experience.
 Choose content and examples that address and model diversity, regardless of the subject.
 Although issues of diversity may at first glance seem more relevant to some disciplines than others, scholars in any discipline should consider how different frames of reference and cultural assumptions affect the accumulation of knowledge.

 Resource: Rocca, Kella A. (2010).
 Student participation in the college classroom: an extended multidisciplinary literature review.
 Communication Education 59:2 (April): 185-213